ota-meshi/eslint-plugin-lodash-template/README.md

 ### Best Practices (Improve Development Experience)

-Enforce all the rules in this category and all the rules in `Base` category with: with:
+Enforce all the rules in this category and all the rules in `Base` category with:

 ```json
 {